-Learn the Magic of the Montessori Binomial Cube lesson!
-This post gives a step by step of how to teach preschoolers math with the Binomial Cube!
+Learn the Magic of the Montessori Binomial Cube!
+This post gives a step by step of how to teach preschoolers math with the Montessori Sensorial Binomial Cube Lesson!
 The Binomial Cube physically represents a mathematical equation and lays the foundation for the development of later math skills.

 Using a dominant 3-finger grip remove all the cubes beginning at the right front point of the cube.
 Place randomly on the mat or table.